Great Britain Extends Condolences on 'America's Darkest of Days'

 Fully 67 Britons and eleven people with close ties to Britain lost their lives on September 11th, many of them IT workers, brokers, and so on employed in the Twin Towers.
 Others were visiting relatives, some only there to attend conferences and seminars at locations including the iconic Windows on the World restaurant atop the North Tower.

-This makes September 11th the most deadly radical Islamic terrorist attack for the United Kingdom of recent years, with fatalities surpassing the death tolls for the 7/7 suicide bombings against buses and subway trains in 2005 (52, minus the four bombers) and the Ariana Grande concert bombing in 2017 (22, minus bomber Salman Abedi).
+This makes September 11th the most deadly radical Islamic terrorist attack for the United Kingdom in the modern era, with fatalities surpassing the death tolls for the 7/7 suicide bombings against buses and subway trains in London in 2005 (52, minus the four bombers) and the Ariana Grande concert bombing in Manchester in 2017 (22, minus bomber Salman Abedi).

 .